Vyral/robert-mack/_posts/2020-12-08-what-does-market-value-mean.md

 **Buyers who tell me they don’t want to pay over market value are often the buyers who may end up losing out on the home.** Here’s an example to help me explain:

-A few years ago, my parents were looking for a condo in the neighborhood I live in.
+A few years ago, my parents were looking for a condo in my neighborhood.
 For them, being close to me was the most important factor in their purchase.
 There was a home that was listed for $620,000, and at the time, the market value was probably between $615,000 and $625,000.
 It was a strong market, the home was priced right, and it looked great.&nbsp;

 {% include pullquote.html %}

-The listing agent for the condo said they had offers of up to $625,000 and that they counter-offered everyone.
+The listing agent for the condo said they had offers of up to $625,000 and that they counteroffered everyone.
 Since this neighborhood was so important to my parents, my mom said to counteroffer them at $640,000.
 My dad asked me if that was too much.
 I told him that there’s no such thing as too much—they would be paying more than what recent homes have sold for, but if it made sense for them to pay that much and it was in their price range, $640,000 would be a great number.

 My mom looked at us both and said, “I don’t want to play any games; offer them $642,000.”
 We submitted that offer, which was accepted, and they’ve been living in that property for two years now.
 They absolutely love it.